Inrixia/Floatplane-Downloader/wiki/settings.md

 "localPlex": true
 ```

-**plexSection:**
+**PlexSection:**
->This is the plex section id your videos are stored in for auto updating the secion when new videos are downloaded.
+>This is the Plex section id your videos are stored in for auto updating the section when new videos are downloaded.
-If you are on windows you can find the plex section your videos are in by running this command in CMD: ""C:\Program Files (x86)\Plex\Plex Media Server\Plex Media Scanner.exe" --list" And locating the section with the same name as you used for Floatplane videos on plex.
+If you are on windows you can find the Plex section your videos are in by running this command in CMD: ""C:\Program Files (x86)\Plex\Plex Media Server\Plex Media Scanner.exe" --list" And locating the section with the same name as you used for Floatplane videos on Plex.

 As of v3.8.2 the script now can generate the section id from the url for the section as can be seen below: [![https://gyazo.com/df26f5bbb22fc5c70f2b8714a30ce54c](https://i.gyazo.com/df26f5bbb22fc5c70f2b8714a30ce54c.gif)](https://gyazo.com/df26f5bbb22fc5c70f2b8714a30ce54c)